AnaghSharma/anaghsharma.github.io/_posts/2019-09-30-rgb-vs-hsb-vs-hsl-demystified.md

 <iframe src="https://player.vimeo.com/video/363287332" width="100%" height="508" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 <br>
 The wheel represents the Hue since it goes from 0º to 360º.
 The Saturation and Lightness can be altered from the triangle portion.
 These two colour pickers are examples of how the 3-dimensional cone space has been transformed and represented into a 2-dimensional plane.
 If you are looking at this kind of colour picker for the first time, it can be overwhelming and confusing.
 I would like you to start playing with it so that you are able to understand how changing Hue, Saturation and Lightness brings variations in the colour.
-I'll also be sharing how I used HSL colour model to generate a colour palette for the design system at [Innovaccer](https://www.innovaccer.com){:target="_blank"}{:.active}.
+I'll also be sharing how I used HSL colour model to generate a colour palette for the design system at [Innovaccer](https://www.innovaccer.com){:target="_blank" aria-label="Go to innovaccer.com"}{:.active .font-medium}.

 <br>
 ###### **COLOURING UP**